-The Reserves Estimates are compiled from data and information supplied by the Operator of the Red Earth and Alberta Plains Properties, Blue Sky Resources Limited under the supervision of Mr Derrick Jewlal.
-Mr Jewlal has a Bachelor of Engineering Degree in Petroleum Engineering from Montana Technological University; he is a Registered Professional Engineer in the Province of Alberta and is qualified in accordance with ASX listing rule 5.41
+The Reserves Estimates are compiled from data and information supplied by the Operator of Red Earth Properties, Blue Sky Resources Limited under the supervision of Mr Derrick Jewlal.
+Mr Jewlal has a Bachelor of Engineering Degree in Petroleum Engineering from Montana Technological University; he is a Registered Professional Engineer in the Province of Alberta and is qualified in accordance with ASX listing rule 5.41.